 Which US products in your supply chain might face new tariffs?

-The potential for the EU to apply retaliatory tariff measures from August had the US-EU trade and tariff framework not been agreed, has at the moment resided.
+The potential for the EU to apply retaliatory tariff measures from August had the US-EU trade and tariff framework not been agreed, has now resided.
 However, businesses should consider the US products that will be impacted and prepare for the potential new customs duties on imports to the EU should the position change.
 Under the Windsor Framework, imported goods subject to EU trade defence measures will be automatically “At Risk” and any EU tariffs will be payable on import to Northern Ireland.

 The situation remains fluid, so it is advisable to regularly review official US government trade announcements and EU Commission updates for the latest details or specific product impacts.